said-racha/ASR-Annotation-Guidelines/README.md

 ### Output

-The file `model_conventions_summary.csv` contains one row per (file x model).
+- `transcription_dataset_analysis.py` generates `model_conventions_summary.csv`, with one row per file/model combination.

-Each row summarizes the dominant formatting conventions and stylistic tendencies identified for that model on that dataset.
+  Each row summarizes the dominant formatting conventions and stylistic tendencies detected for that model on that dataset.

+- `html_annotation_guidelines.py` reads `model_conventions_summary.csv` and generates annotation guidelines.
+  - It produces both a Markdown and HTML representation of the guidelines.
+  - Only the HTML version is displayed on screen.
+  - Optionally, by setting `guidelines_for_ds=True` when calling `generate_guidelines()`, you can include detection confidence metrics for further analysis.

 ---